BearWithAFez/Learning-Python/README.md

 Made during the process of the chapter.
 A variation of Random animal from CH2.

+### textAnalyser

+This one does alot:
+- Counts all the chars from a text
+- Counts all the lines from a text
+- Counts all the words
+- Counts all the unique ones
+- Counts the repeatedness of words
+- Tries to deploy skynet
+- Gets all the first letters

 # Contact

 Feel free to contact me if anything comes up.